bitsdaddy/MyTodo/README.md

 # MyTodo App

-Welcome to MyTodo, a simple and intuitive to-do list application developed by [Elhan Raza](mailto:raza.elhan2002@gmail.com).
+Welcome to MyTodo, a simple and intuitive to-do list application developed by me.

 ## Overview